hyper63/workshops/connect/README.md

 The `key` is the `sub` claim in the token, and the `secret` is used to sign the token.
 The `host` is the domain name of the service and the `app` is the application name of hyper services.

-hyper-connect uses the connection string and your command to create the http client request.
-A request is an object that instructs the http client how to submit to a server.
+`hyper-connect` uses the connection string and your command to create the HTTP client request.
+A request is an object that instructs the HTTP client on how to submit to a server.

 > 🎓 For more information about the Request object - https://developer.mozilla.org/en-US/docs/Web/API/Request

-For example, if I call `await hyper.data.update(...)` hyper-connect takes the connection string information and the command information `hyper.[service].[action]` and constructs a http request.
+For example, if I call `await hyper.data.update(...)`, `hyper-connect` takes the connection string information and the command information `hyper.[service].[action]` and constructs an HTTP request.

 ```
 PUT /data/mario-wiki-dev/1